Favicon Generator

 Favicon design tips

-✓ Use a square image
+✓ Use a large source image

 ✓ Keep it simple